What is Rocky Mountain Spotted Fever (RMSF)?

 Is there anything I can do to prevent my dog from getting Rocky Mountain Spotted Fever?

-In areas where RMSF occurs, you should use an effective tick control product to prevent ticks from attaching to your dog.
-There are both topical (Advantix®, Frontline Plus®, Bravecto®) or oral (Nexgard®, Simparica®, Bravecto®) options available.
-Your veterinarian can advise you on the best tick control products to minimize the risk of exposure.
+Your veterinarian can recommend a tick preventative to reduce the risk of infection in your dog.
+There are many topical options (Advantix®, Frontline Plus®, Bravecto®) and oral options (Nexgard®, Simparica®, Bravecto®) available.
+Your veterinarian can also advise you on other tick control measures to minimize the risk of exposure.

 Can people get Rocky Mountain Spotted Fever?